After you have finished writing a book, you need to promote it.

 There are hundreds of free book promotion sites and services, but many of them are using book promotion, and especially free ebooks as a lure to make Amazon Associates income.

-In other words, by attracting someone to click on your book, the promoter gets an Amazon cookie, that then helps the promoter gain income from what the visitor buys from Amazon over the next 24-48 hours.
+In other words, by attracting someone to click on your book, the promoter gets an Amazon cookie, which then helps the promoter gain income from what the visitor buys from Amazon over the next 24-48 hours.

 Therefore, be careful when choosing a free book promotion service.